 Here are situations where encryption will live up to its reputation:

 In an event where your device is stolen, encryption will stop the criminal from accessing it.
-It will stop them from booting up your device and browsing through your intricate information.
+It will stop them from booting up your device through your intricate information.
 These can include your financial details, passwords, pictures, etc.

 Suppose, you’ve sensitive data such as tax documents, social security number, etc...
 You’re sharing it with a government body or any other agency.
 By using encryption, you will be able to secure the transfer of such sensitive data.
 It will also keep it safe from cyber-criminals.

 Many commercial and home-based businesses use encryption.
 They do it to secure their businesses’ secrets against their competitors.
 It includes cash flows, earnings per share and advancements in research and development.
 Encryption will secure the flow of communication and files shared with peers.